platanus/angular-restmod/README.md

 });

 ```
 Note that a hook can be defined for a type, a collection or a record.
 Also, hooks can also be defined for a given execution context using $decorate.
-Check Restmod advanced documentation here.
+Check the hooks advanced documentation [here]().

 # Mixins